 While you shouldn’t assume hostility from the (or any) local populace, Qataris are mainly disinclined towards opening up to travellers or foreigners.
 Expat community members will promptly tell you of the stark lack of intermingling even between residents, simply based on whether one is or isn’t a Qatari.

-By the way… access to alcoholic beverage is severely limited.
+Consider that access to alcoholic beverage is severely limited.
 The most common way to get your hands on them is via overpriced hotel bars.
 While some Qataris do drink and have their own methods of acquiring alcohol, as it’s socially taboo, they do so completely out of sight.

 That being said, everyday matters are subject to different opinions from different members of the community.
 Instantly gain an insider outlook by chatting to an expert on Talk Travel App.